sam-goodwin/itty-aws/README.md

 Instead of generating heavy classes and functions for the SDK like AWS does, we instead generate type declarations off of the AWS SDK v2 and provide a generic implementation for all clients using a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 You can find this file in [./src/index.ts](./src/index.ts).

+## Benchmark

+We compare Itty-AWS in various runtime environments and against AWS-SDK v2 and v3 to ensure it performs at least as well as the native tools provided by AWS.

+Browse the results in [/benchmark](/benchmark/README.md)

 ## Known Issues

 - Performance has not been tested - it's possible that our use of `https` or `fetch` is slower than whatever magic the AWS SDK is doing.